-Stirling Council is looking forward to welcoming children and young people to school and nursery from August 12 following a Scottish Government announcement on 30 July.
+Stirling Council welcomed children and young people back to school and nursery on August 12 following a Scottish Government announcement on 30 July.

 In a statement to the Scottish Parliament on the COVID-19 route map, the First Minister confirmed that the latest scientific advice and evidence supported the safe return of pupils to school.

-The Council has been working towards a return to full-time schooling after the summer break in line with ongoing Scottish Government guidance.
+The Council had been working towards a return to full-time schooling after the summer break in line with ongoing Scottish Government guidance.

-Individual schools will share arrangements for this return with parents, carers and young people.
+Individual schools shared arrangements for this return with parents, carers and young people.

-Stirling Council nurseries will also reopen to children on 12 August after new guidance was published by the Scottish Government confirming it is safe to do so.
+Stirling Council nurseries also reopened to children on 12 August after new guidance was published by the Scottish Government confirming it was safe to do so.

 As required by the Scottish Government, contingency plans for a blended learning model, with pupils attending school and nursery on some days and learning at home on others, remains in place.

-Click on the links below to view the letters shared with parents and carers in the Stirling Council area over the summer and our latest news story confirming the re-opening of schools and nurseries from 12 August.
+Click on the links below to view the letters shared with parents and carers in the Stirling Council area over the summer and the news story confirming the re-opening of schools and nurseries from 12 August.

 For details on the Scottish Government’s decision to fully reopen schools, including a link to the updated guidance, please head to the Scottish Government website.

-The newly published guidance on the reopening of early learning and childcare settings can also be viewed on the Scottish Government website.
+The guidance on the reopening of early learning and childcare settings can also be viewed on the Scottish Government website.